Placing Equity at the Center of the Urban Greening Agenda

 Peleg Kremer

-Dr. Kremer is an assistant professor in the Department of Geography & the Environment at Villanova University.
+Dr. Kremer is an associate professor in the Department of Geography & the Environment at Villanova University.
 Research in Dr. Kremer's lab focus on spatial patterns in social-ecological systems and urban sustainability.
 Using interdisciplinary approaches to spatial analysis, GIS and remote sensing Dr. Kremer's lab investigates: 1.
 Mapping and modeling ecosystem service in social-ecological urban systems; 2.
 Structure of urban Landscapes and environmental Function; 3.
 Transformation of urban vacant land into public use resource; 4.
 Urban food systems.
 Dr. Kremer teaches undergraduate and graduate introductory courses in Geographic Information Systems as well as courses on urban sustainability and the built environment.
 She holds a PhD in Energy and Environmental Policy from the University of Delaware.